netbeez/bash-style-guide/bash-style-guide.md

 The linter takes precedence because it fixes common mistakes and prevents common problems.
 This is guide is mostly related to style.

+# Summary

+There are many suggestions in here.
+Here are a few key take-aways:

+1. Put everything in small, well-defined functions
+2. Use a `main`
+2. Explicitly declare your variables
+3. Keep global variables to a minimum, pass around local variables
+4. Quote all variables when possible
+3. Set environment options so common-sense errors are thrown

 # More?